Visit Azul.com Support

 With the introduction of the six-months release cycle in the OpenJDK project in 2018 (since OpenJDK 10), the evolution of the Java programming language and runtimes is managed with incubator and preview features, introduced by JEP 12.
 These features are only available during compilation and runtime when additional flags are used, and can be used for experiments and to try out these new features.
 This way, the Java community helps to evaluate new evolutions, provide feedback to the developers, and discover problems and inconsistencies.

-Difference Between Incubator and Preview
+Difference Between Incubator, Preview, and Experimental

 Incubator Feature